-- land cover, and use at the site and adjacent areas (considering how adjacent land can affect the site under consideration either negatively, such as a source of pests, or positively, such as through native bird and plants re-establishment) - geology, soils, hydrology, landforms, and how infrastructure interacts with these - terrestrial communities/ecosystems and vegetation types, and how they interact this includes dominant plant species in height tiers, plant cover estimates, condition and evidence of threats: identify high-value ecosystems - terrestrial fauna, both vertebrates and invertebrates: identify high-value species - specific habitat features, such as boulder outcrops, logs, large trees with cavities (bat/bird roosts) - what is not present that would be expected to be present (and why) - · evidence of impacts of current management or uses or values, especially in relation to tangata whenua values
+- land cover use at the site and adjacent areas (considering how adjacent land can affect the site under consideration, either negatively, such as being a source of pests, or positively, such as through native bird and plants re-establishment) - geology, soils, hydrology, landforms and how infrastructure interacts with these - terrestrial communities/ecosystems and vegetation types and how they interact, which includes the dominant plant species in height tiers, plant cover estimates, condition and evidence of threats (identify high-value ecosystems) - terrestrial fauna, both vertebrates and invertebrates (identify high-value species) - specific habitat features; e.g. boulder outcrops, logs, large trees with cavities (bat/bird roosts) - what is not present that would be expected to be present (and why) - evidence of impacts of current management or uses or values, especially in relation to tanagata whenua values.

 Focus on the issues likely to influence management of the site, including 'fatal issues', and do a gap analysis to identify where adequate information is unavailable.
-Inadequate information may be due to constraints on the timing of surveys, as many species may be particularly visible or active for only parts of the year, or in specific weather conditions.
-For example, on the Brunner coal measures, some herbs are only readily visible while flowering, and Powelliphanta snails are active only when moisture and temperature conditions are favourable.
+Inadequate information may be due to constraints on the timing of any surveys, as many species may be particularly visible or active for only parts of the year or in specific weather conditions.
 A common failing of ecological surveys is a lack of analysis on species that have a disproportionate impact on the success and cost of rehabilitation, especially weeds and their pathways into the site.
 Finally, initial baseline surveys provide an opportunity to identify mining relics to be considered with respect to their heritage value.

-Site hydrgeoology
+Site hydrogeology

-Surface water hydrology data, including detailed knowledge of streams that could be affected by the operation (both upstream and downstream), and measurements of flow volume, are required for characterising baseline catchment conditions.
+Surface-water hydrology data, including detailed knowledge of streams that could be affected by the operation (both upstream and downstream), and measurements of flow volume, are required for characterising baseline catchment conditions.
 Ultimately, a hydrological model is required of the catchment to be disturbed by mining, which should include probabilistic analysis of the effect of rainfall events on stream flow and chemistry.
 In particular, hydrological models that include calculations of the amount of rainfall that contributes to surface flows, compared with groundwater, are required to calculate the flow volumes from mining disturbances.
 These models are best completed by a suitably qualified specialist, often with the assistance of probabilistic modelling software (e.g. GoldSimTM).

-At some mines (e.g. underground mines, or possibly deep open-cast mines), groundwater flow will be more important than surface water flow.
-At these sites, three-dimensional hydrogeological models will be required and the influence of groundwater flow into rivers should be compared with measured surface runoff.
+At some mines (e.g. underground mines, or possibly deep, open-cast mines), groundwater flow will be more important than surface water flow.
+At these sites, three-dimensional hydrogeological models will be required, and the influence of groundwater flow into rivers should be compared with measured surface runoff.
 Groundwater data collection and modelling is a specialist field and is best completed by an experienced hydrogeologist.
 Background data are used to characterise the environment prior to mining, and some of the data collected can be used to predict the impact of mining downstream if mining proceeds.